My family is unique – we don’t fit into a cookie-cutter Parenting Plan.

-Here at the DuBois Cary Law Group, we pride ourselves on finding a child custody solution for every unique family situation.
+Here at the DuBois Law Group, we pride ourselves on finding a child custody solution for every unique family situation.
 As parents ourselves, we are fully aware that a cookie cutter parenting plan simply does not fit all families’ needs.
 Our experienced child custody attorneys keep on top of current research regarding what is best for children.

 As you may know, in Washington, the child custody and visitation agreement is called a parenting plan.
 Many parents come up with a parenting plan and never give it another thought.
 Others follow this child custody and visitation agreement to the letter until the child goes to college.
-However, each divorced family must have a specific plan upon which they can rely if disagreements arise.
+Each divorced family must have a specific plan upon which they can rely if disagreements arise.

 As your lawyers, we will counsel you to approach parenting plans carefully.
 If you and your child’s other parent disagree in the future, the court will order you to follow the plan as written.
 Parenting plans cannot be modified without court approval, which is often difficult.
 We will take the time necessary to explore all the possibilities and design the best plan for you and your children, minimizing the possibility of returning to court for expensive, risky modification.